Green Island Serenade: Recordings

-The song was written in 1954 and a recording of the song was made in the late 1950s by Zi Wei (紫薇).
+The song was written in 1954 and a recording of the song was made in the late 1950s by Zi Wei.
 It was performed as a slow romantic ballad accompanied by orchestral strings, a style that was popular in that period.
 The song first became popular in the Philippines, spreading to other Chinese communities in Southeast Asia, then became popular in Taiwan itself in the early 1960s.
 The song is notable as one of the earliest songs from a Taiwan-based singer to achieve widespread popularity among other overseas Chinese communities.

 The song has since been covered by many singers.
 A cover version of this song appears as a hidden track on Vienna Teng's second album, Warm Strangers (2004).
 The song was adapted into multiple Cantonese versions, including a notable rendition "The Light of Friendship" (友誼之光), sung by Maria Cordero, for the 1987 film Prison on Fire.
 Although many people believed that Teresa Teng had made this song famous, there is no evidence that Teresa Teng had sung this song.